w3f/polkadot-wiki/docs/general/scams.md

 Scams have unfortunately made an impact on our community.
 It's important to stay alert and protect yourself and your non-refundable crypto assets from scammers.
-If you ever feel you are being scammed, please get in contact via the [Polkadot support page](https://support.polkadot.network).
+If you ever feel you are being scammed, please get in contact via the [Polkadot Support page](https://support.polkadot.network).

 ## Essential rules: